shikokuchuo/mirai/README.md

 未来 みらい mirai is Japanese for ‘future’.

-Extremely simple and lightweight method for parallelism and concurrent code execution, locally or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.
+Simple and lightweight method for parallelism and concurrent code execution, local or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.

-Whilst frameworks for parallelisation exist for R, {mirai} is designed for simplicity.

 `mirai()` returns a ‘mirai’ object immediately.

 A ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.
-The asynchronous task runs in persistent or ephemeral processes spawned locally or distributed across the network.
+The asynchronous task runs in an ephemeral or persistent process, spawned locally or distributed across the network.

-{mirai} has a tiny pure R code base, relying solely on {nanonext}, a lightweight binding for the NNG C library with no package dependencies.
+{mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ C library with no further package dependencies.

 ### Table of Contents